dobriban/EigenEdge/README.md

 ##Additional notes
 This package is work in progress.
 Suggestions and comments are welcome.
 An R version is under development, and is available from https://github.com/dobriban/Spectrode-R/

+##Acknowledgements
+The author is very grateful to the following indivuals for their invaluable advice, help, comments, bug submissions, etc. with this package:
+* Romain Couillet, Iain Johnstone, Jack Silverstein.
+* The students in STATS 325 "Random Matrix Theory and High-Dimensional Statistics" at Stanford University, Spring 2016.
+In particular: Jeha Yang, 	Simon Rosenberg.

 #Example
 A typical example eigenvalue distribution computed with this software looks as follows: